ronoc/brumheadar/README.md

 In order to attempt to replicate real world scenarios please provide a compatible schema for each database that you want The load testing will try to simulate traffic that reflects those weightings.

 You should copy the schemata for each supported database to the relevant folder.
 This Json should be the exact mappings that es autogenerates per type.

+Installing elasticsearch locally may need the murmur3 plugin
+  * MacOS - sudo /usr/local/Cellar/elasticsearch/2.3.2/libexec/bin/plugin install mapper-murmur3